What is Coconut Oil Good for in Chicken Husbandry?

 I find that mature free-range chickens are adept at acquiring the nutrients they require if they have sufficient varied pasture to forage.
 These birds could probably take the occasional fatty treat in careful moderation.

 Penned birds dependent on humans to feed them are better off with a complete balanced ration.
 The lack of variety can be boring for them, so we should provide enrichment to keep them occupied.
 Rather than giving them treats, consider providing pen enhancements that satisfy the desire to forage.
-Foraging materials, such as fresh dirt or fresh grass turfs, fulfill the urge to scratch and seek food, rather than altering nutritional balance.
+Foraging materials, such as fresh dirt, straw, or fresh grass turfs, fulfill the urge to scratch and seek food, rather than altering nutritional balance.
 Such measures also greatly improve chicken welfare.

 Can Coconut Oil Improve Meat and Egg Production?